Red Sea Coral Reefs

 Characteristics of Red Sea Coral Reefs

-The geological history of the Red Sea region is distinctive, and there is only slow and restricted water exchange between this sea and the remainder of the Indo-Pacific region as a whole.
+The geological history of the Red Sea region is distinctive, and there is only slow and restricted water (and larval) exchange between this sea and the remainder of the Indo-Pacific region as a whole.

-Red Sea coral reefs have developed an unusually high tolerance to the extreme temperatures, salinity, and occasional turbidity (caused by huge seasonal dust storms) that occur in the region.
-Such conditions that would be lethal or highly damaging to most hard corals found in other parts of the the Indo-Pacific region or in the Caribbean.
+Particularly important in the light of global warming predictions is the fact that Red Sea corals have developed an unusually high tolerance to the extreme temperatures, salinity, and occasional turbidity (caused by huge seasonal dust storms) that occur in the region.
+Such conditions that would be lethal or highly damaging to most hard corals found elsewhere.

-Water clarity is exceptional because the lack of river discharge and low rainfall do not lead to the suspension and dissipation of fine sediments as found in many other parts of the tropical oceans that border large land masses.
+Also, water clarity is exceptional in the Red Sea because of the lack of river discharge and low rainfall.
+Thus, Red Sea reefs are not heavily impacted by the suspension and dissipation of fine sediments that plague reefs in tropical oceans near large land masses.

-Red Sea coral reefs are particularly well developed in the north and central portions (off the coasts of Egypt, Saudi Arabia, Sudan), with large sizable offshore reef complexes containing many islands, fringing reefs, and other coral reef habitats (see photo, above).
+Red Sea coral reefs are particularly well developed in the north and central portions (off the coasts of Egypt, Saudi Arabia, Sudan), with large sizable offshore reef complexes containing small islands, fringing reefs, and a variety of reef-associated habitats (see photo, above).

 Further south, coral growth is somewhat inhibited by the influx of nutrient laden water where the Indian Ocean enters the Red Sea.
 This surface waters of the more southerly areas are also subject to far greater mixing with deeper water caused by strong winds coming off a high mountainous coast.